 (c) AP is the sum of ammonium monophosphate (MAP) and diammonium phosphate (DAP).

-(d) NK mixtures are equivalent to AN, NPK and NP mixtures, which are 50 % MAP plus 50 % DAP.
+(d) NK mixtures are equivalent to AN.
+NPK and NP are assumed equivalent to 50% MAP and 50% DAP, so has the same emission factor as Ammonium phosphate.

 (e) N solutions are equivalent to urea AN.

-(f) Other straight N compounds and equivalent to calcium nitrate.
+(f) Other straight N compounds are equivalent to calcium nitrate.

 (g) Urea is an organic compound with the chemical formula CO(NH2)2.

+Step 5

+Step 4 can be further expanded to include the effect of urease and nitrification inhibitors on calculating emissions using the following equation:

+Efert_NH3=i=1Ij=12(mferti,j∙EFi,j∙(1-RFi,j) (5)

+Where RFi.j is the reduction factor (percentage/fraction of emission abated, ranging between 0 and 1) for fertiliser type i in pH region j.

+The adoption of reduction factors must be well documented and adhere to the principles outlined in Hutchings et al., 2024.
+Further, more general, guidance on incorporating the impact of ammonia abatement measures into emissions calculations is provided within Chapter 3B Manure Management (section 3.5.1 and Annex A1.6.3).

 For 3.D.a.2.b, Emission from sewage sludge applied to soil (Esludge_NH3; kg a–1 NH3), no Tier 2 method is proposed.
 The Tier 1 estimate should be used.

 For 3.D.a.2.c, Emission from other organic fertilisers (EOther_NH3; kg a–1 NH3), Tier 1 methodology should be used.
 For the emission of NH3 from N applied in digestates derived from material other than manure, values should be obtained from Chapter 5B2 (Biological treatment of waste — Anaerobic digestion at biogas facilities), See Chapter 3.B. for emissions 3.D.a.2.a (Animal manure applied to soils) and 3.D.a.3 (Urine and dung deposited by grazing animals).